razzius/razzius.github.io/_posts/2020-06-29-black-lives-matter.md

 I emailed the OIPA just now, about a year later.
 Hopefully they can confirm that the arrested man was not further abused by the justice system, like [Kalief Browder](https://en.wikipedia.org/wiki/Kalief_Browder) was.
 I left a voicemail at the BART phone number as well.
 I'll update this post if I hear back.

+#### [Update] OIPA Responded

+I got a call from OIPA who told me that upon being moved to the room, the man was cited and released.
+They confirmed that the incident was reviewed and was not found to be in violation of policy.
+They also reminded me that they had emailed me a pdf report that said the police were justified in their actions.

+They gave me the link sign up for the arrest log at https://www.bart.gov/news/alerts; after clicking "Sign up now", on the third step, "Select subscription topics", Bart Police Daily Log is in the "Other" section.
+Of course, seeing as the day's events happened months ago, signing up for the logs now isn't much help.
+Another developer signed up for the email logs implemented https://bartcrimes.com, which aggregates the email list.
+Looking at the date in question, https://www.bartcrimes.com/date/2019-07-23/, I don't see a report, probably because the man was only cited.

 ## Holding Police Accountable

 In [the case of Martin Gugino](https://en.wikipedia.org/wiki/Buffalo_police_shoving_incident), who was pushed over by Buffalo police and left bleeding on the ground, police said he "tripped and fell".